katherinejlu/ece3400/lab2.md

 In this part of the lab, we built a microphone circuit and wrote code so that our Arduino would be able to detect a tone of 660 Hz, the frequency that signals the robot to start navigating the maze.

 ### Testing:
 Before we got to lab, we went onto the Open Music Lab’s website and downloaded the FFT library.
-Before we built our microphone circuit, we wanted to test what the code was doing.
+We needed a Fast Fourier Transform algorithm to detect specific frequencies using a microphone.

+(NEED DESCRIPTION OF FFT ALGORITHM)

 We opened the example script from the FFT library named fft_adc_serial, and tested the code using an oscilloscope and function generator with parameters of 660 Hz, 3.3V/2 Vpp, and a 0.825V offset.
 We then recorded the data using the Arduino’s Serial Monitor, and plotted the results using excel.
 Graphs from two subsequent trials are shown below:

 ![](./resources/lab2_acoustic_data1.png)